HashaamMasood-97/DSC-ANDROID-DAY3/README.md

 ## STACK

-While creating each activity, activity gets in stack and moving from activity to another the stack increases (if finish() is not applied).
-On pressing back button the the top most activity is loaded and by default the current activity would be finished.
+While creating each activity, activity gets in stack and moving from one activity to another the stack increases (if finish() is not applied).
+On pressing back button the top most recent activity is loaded and by default the current activity would be finished.
 Stack is LIFO, last in first out.

 ![alt-text](Images/Stacks.png)